gbadev-org/gba-makefile-template/README.md

 - Compression with gbalzss
 - GBFS creation

-Support for these rules may be added in the future
+Support for these rules may be added in the future.

 Things that are supported: